-The ADC team will provide teams with a Lunar Data File, Lunar Surface Texture image, and lunar terrain map information to create an app.
-The Lunar Data File and Lunar Surface Texture image are available on the ADC website.
+The ADC team will provide teams with a Lunar Data File (Regional), Lunar Surface Texture image, and lunar terrain map information to create an app.
+The Lunar Data File and Lunar Surface Texture image will be available at the start of the challenge, October 5, 2022, on the ADC website.

-- 1. Lunar Data File: An excel spreadsheet (CSV file) with four aspects of the lunar South Pole region - The file displays latitude, longitude, height, and slope in a traditional Cartesian coordinate format. - Data is calculated from -88.0° to -90.0° north latitude at a lateral separation of 40 m. - High school teams are required to calculate elevation and azimuth angles from the astronaut's position to the Earth and include this information as part of the app's visualization. - 2.
+- 1. Lunar Data File: An excel spreadsheet (CSV file) with four aspects of the lunar South Pole region - The file displays latitude, longitude, height, and slope in a traditional Cartesian coordinate format. - Data is calculated from -88.0° to -90.0° north latitude at a lateral separation of 40 m. - High school teams are required to calculate elevation and azimuth angles from the astronaut's position to the Earth and include this information as part of the app's visualization.
+High school teams are required to identify and explain a selection for a landing and destination site as well as areas of interest along the path. - 2.
 Lunar Surface Texture Image - An example of lunar regolith surface texture (PNG file) has been provided to make Moon rendering more realistic. - Teams can create their own surface texture and are encouraged to do so. - 3.
 Lunar Terrain Maps - Publicly available lunar maps, images, and illustrations are available online at various locations.
 The provided Lunar Data File was created from data released from the Lunar Reconnaissance Orbiter Lunar Orbiter Laser Altimeter (LOLA).
-This data can be found as part of the Lunar South Pole Atlas of maps, images, and illustrations from the Lunar Planetary Institute, Houston, located here.
+This data can be found as part of the Lunar South Pole Atlas of maps, images, and illustrations from the Lunar and Planetary Institute, Houston.
 Additional resources are available in the Mission Resources section at the end of this guide.